ENCCS/cmake-workshop/content/hello-ctest.rst

       set_tests_properties(test1 [test2...]
 PROPERTIES prop1 value1 prop2 value2)

-.. challenge:: Set labels on tests
+.. exercise:: Set labels on tests

    We will run some tests using Python and we want to group them into two categories: